JoaoLu2cas/Aprendendo-py/README.md

 ## Aprendendo Python do zero

-* Esse é a timeline do meu aprendizado .
+* Essa é a timeline do meu aprendizado .